CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 In this case we have a DataFrame which, for each index in the `stores_df` contains a polygon of the areas of influence around each store at 8, 17 and 25 minutes walking.
 Again the `geometry` is encoded as a `shapely` object.

-In this case, the `Enrichment` service provides an `enrich_polygons` function, which in his basic version, works in the same way as the `enrich_points` function.
+In this case, the `Enrichment` service provides an `enrich_polygons` function, which in its basic version, works in the same way as the `enrich_points` function.
 It just needs a DataFrame with a polygon geometry and a list of variables to enrich:

 ```python